How to Use Bitmap Mode in Photoshop

-When Bitmap mode is called up, another dialog box asks a couple of questions.
-One is about resolution—usually this should not be changed.
-If the image already has adequate detail, it should be left alone.
-Increasing the resolution should be done beforehand, if at all.
+When Bitmap mode comes up, another dialog box asks a couple of questions.
+One is about resolution—usually we should not change this.
+If the image already has adequate detail, we leave it alone.
+Increasing the resolution should happen beforehand, if at all.

-The other is “Method”—how should the pixels be handled?
+The other is “Method”—how should we handle the pixels?
 This is the real question, as it affects the final appearance the most.

 The first choice, 50% Threshold, looks at all the pixels in the image and applies a straightforward rule: If the brightness of the pixel is 128 or less, it turns black.
 If 129 or more (the possible range is from 0 to 255), it turns white.
 But this makes the picture look very harsh and blotchy, as it doesn’t take shading or grays into account.

 The next choice, Pattern Dither, sort of does this.
 It tries to distribute black and white pixels a little more evenly (in a pattern, hence the name), and can create a fairly “readable” image provided the resolution is not too low.
 Some people consider this to look artistic, and in some cases the image turns out pretty well.